 Public investment in the region has not declined overall during the pandemic, although public-private partnership (PPP) investment commitments have fallen sharply.
 Some governments (e.g., Hong Kong and Indonesia) increased public capital expenditure relative to GDP in 2020 and 2021.19 Some governments (e.g., Brunei and the Philippines) cut capital outlays in 2020 to reallocate resources to more urgent spending on healthcare and support for businesses affected by the pandemic, and restored public capital expenditure in 2021.
 Some governments (e.g., Cambodia, Japan, and Vietnam) included capital investment projects in their fiscal stimulus packages in 2020 and returned public capital expenditure spending to normal levels in 2021 or, in the case of Lao PDR, had to cut back due to budget constraints (Figure 2.14).
-By contrast, new commitments of PPP projects dropped during the pandemic to about one-fifth of the 2019 number, and annual PPP investment, from 30 percent to 25 percent, effective the second half of 2021, to attract more FDI.
+By contrast, new commitments of PPP projects dropped during the pandemic to about one-fifth of the 2019 number, and annual PPP investment, while relatively stable during the pandemic, is expected to fall in the coming years (Figures 2.15, 2.16)